IvanTrujilloTrujillo/data_science_template/project_structure.md

 ### Feature Importance

 Usually it could be interesting to know the relevance of each variable when predecting the outcome.
 The relationship between dependent and independent variables can be calculated with Pearson's correlation coefficient as we describe in EDA section.
 But another metric we can analyze is the feature importance.
 We can train a simple random forest model and it natively calculates this metric.
 Variables with a very low feature importance in small datasets (few features) or simply a low feature importance in large datasets can be deleted from the modeling because we can assume they are only noise.

+In practice, it's not an advisable approach to remove low feature importace or low correlation variables because, at the end of the day, they give some helpfull information (mostly to complex algorithms).

 ## Modeling